-The Alexandria® is unmatched in its ability to reproduce the musical event.
+For a speaker system its size, the Series 2 Alexandria X-2 is unmatched in its ability to reproduce the musical event.
 It is truly state of the art.
 However, room acoustics and boundary interactions affect the sound of a loudspeaker to such a large degree that poor setup can seriously degrade your enjoyment of even the finest loudspeaker.

-Therefore we offer the following section, which will present some guidelines on room acoustics and their interactions with loudspeakers.
-While will also outline some detailed suggestions on the setup of the Alexandria®, we strongly suggest that you have your local Wilson Audio dealer perform the final speaker "voicing" with you.
+Therefore, we offer the following section, which will present some guidelines on room acoustics and their interactions with loudspeakers.
+While we will also outline some detailed suggestions on the setup of the Alexandrias, we strongly suggest that you have your local Wilson Audio dealer perform the final speaker "voicing" with you.
 Wilson dealers are specially trained in setting up Wilson loudspeakers and will ensure that you realize the full value of your purchase.